LevShenron/ExtractTaxafromDatabase/README.md

 # Extract Specific Taxa Sequences

 This script is a Python program that extracts sequences from a FASTA file that belong to a specific taxon and writes them to a new file.
 It also generates a summary file containing the count and names of the sequences that were extracted.
 The script accepts command-line arguments for the input file, output file, summary file, and target taxon.

-# Error Handling and Instructions
-The script includes error handling to provide helpful messages in case of incorrect arguments or other errors.
+The script also includes error handling to provide helpful messages in case of incorrect arguments or other errors.

 ## Usage